fogus/spiel/wurfelspiel/pentwr/README.markdown

       face on the perpendicular edge
     - if it's your opponent's die then one must be the largest face on the perpendicular edge

+### The middle die exception

+There is one exception to this rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.

 Capture
 -------